 When it comes to the best snowmobile boots, the Barrier 2 from Castle X is another excellent offering.
 The Barrier 2 boot is insulated by a 3-layer Merino wool blend along with perforated foam for maximum warmth.
 Its insole has a metallic layer for reflecting body heat and can be removed if required.
 An air mesh wicks away moisture and keeps the foot dry.
 It can be worn in temperatures as low as -60ºF.
 The boot has a 1000D nylon upper and is complemented by the durable Armstrong leather that has a polyurethane coating.
 It comes with the Dry-X membrane from Castle X for complete waterproofing.
 Its Castle X quick connect makes it easy to get in and out of the boot.
 The Barrier 2 is available in men and women variants.

 The Wolf Men’s boot from Baffin is a great choice for male riders who ride in cold weather.
-The boot has a double-weaved 900 Denier nylon upper to provide protection from water.
+As one of the best snowmobile boots, the Wolf Men’s Boot has a double-weaved 900 Denier nylon upper to provide protection from water.
 A Baffin liner provides heat retention and can be removed if required.
 It has a temperature rating of -40ºF making it ideal for most riders.
 Its polar rubber outsole is durable and has excellent grip.
 The boot has been designed for enhanced breathability and maximum comfort.
 It has a double buckle system instead of laces for easy wearing and removal.
 A locking snow collar further enhances protection.
 Male riders who want a warmer boot can consider the Selkirk variant from Baffin that has a temperature rating of -94ºF (-70ºC).

 Sorel is known for its heavy-duty winter footwear.
-Its Glacier XT boots are heavy duty offerings ideal for extreme conditions.
+Its Whitney Tall Lace boots are some of the best snowmobile boots offering a heavy duty option ideal for extreme conditions.
 They are suitable for temperatures as low as -100°F (-73.3°C).
 The upper part of the shoes is crafted from PU coated synthetic textile and shields the foot from water and wind.
 A drawstring allows the wearer to adjust the shoes as per their preferences.
 The 13mm Sorel Meltdown midsole keeps the feet warm.
 Its aero-trac non-loading outsole features rubber shell for waterproofing.
 Their Omni-Heat lining keeps the body heat locked for maximum protection from cold.
 The Glacier XT boots are available for both male and female riders.

 The Baffin Women’s Icefield snowmobile boot is a great option for female riders.
 It is one of the best snowmobile boots when it comes to keeping feet warm.
 Its double B-Tek insulation and double aluminum sole make it suitable for temperatures as low as -148ºF(-100ºC).
 Its shell is crafted from Arctic Rubber and the Outsole from Polar Rubber.
 A removable liner enhances protection further while the waffle-comb footbed ensures a steady grip.
 The webbed lacing provides an adaptable and snug fitting.
 It features a Diamond-Lite insulated upper and a nylon snow collar for complete waterproofing.